What is the Ti Tree Bioenergy Funding?

 • Heit Park (Willowbank)

-• Replacement of soft fall bark to improve child safety (Completed April 2025).
+• Replacement of soft fall bark to improve child safety (completed).

-• Installation of shade sails over the play equipment.
+• Installation of shade sails over the play equipment (commenced - completion by mid November 2025).

-• Installation of perimeter bollards, rails and sandstone blocks to eliminate vehicle entry.
+• Installation of perimeter bollards, rails and sandstone blocks to eliminate vehicle entry (completed).

 • Coopers Road (Willowbank)